-You can buy the Next Generation cups (the closed-system ones) to use with any Spectra, Ameda (Purely Yours or Finesse), Philips Avent, Ardo Calypso, Evenflo Double Electric/Advanced, or Lucina Melodi Prime.
-For compatibility with Medela Lactina, Pump in Style/PISA, and Symphony, you’ll have to revert to the original Freemie cups (which are fine, but they use an open system).
+You can buy the Next Generation cups (the closed-system ones) to use with any Ameda (Purely Yours or Finesse), Philips Avent, Ardo Calypso, Baby Buddha, Evenflo Deluxe Advanced, Motif Duo and Luna, or Lucina Melodi Prime.

 *Make sure you consult Freemie’s website to double check which exact parts and pieces you need for your pump.